 - Orthotics & Prosthetics + Bionics locations: One adult family member/caregiver may accompany you.

 - Patients and the family member/caregiver must pass screening questions (see questions below) and wear a medical face mask (or a face shield if you’re medically unable to wear a mask).
 A mask will be provided at check-in.
-Cloth masks are no longer permitted.

 Everyone (patients, designated visitors/caregivers, employees, vendors) is screened for COVID-19 symptoms and risk factors upon arrival at a Mary Free Bed location.
 You’ll be asked: